go-chassis/go-archaius/README.md

 Here is the precedence list:

-0: remote source - use [config client](https://github.com/go-chassis/go-chassis-config) to pull remote config server data into local
+0: remote source - pull remote config server data into local

-1: Memory source - after process start, you can set key value in runtime.
+1: Memory source - after init, you can set key value in runtime.

 2: Command Line source - read the command lines arguments, while starting the process.